 While many managers ignore investment taxes and focus instead on pretax performance, it’s after-tax returns that truly matter for taxable investors.
 Any opportunity to moderate taxes is a welcome one, and that’s what tends to draw investors to tax-managed SMAs.

-allow taxable investors to focus on managing their after-tax returns by using realized losses on the sales of individual securities to offset gains in their overall investment portfolio.
-Investors can also use SMAs to pursue additional tax management strategies, like matching gains and losses, accelerating the realization of gains, , or .
+SMAs allow taxable investors to focus on managing their after-tax returns by using realized losses on the sales of individual securities to potentially offset gains in their overall investment portfolio.
+Investors can also use SMAs to pursue additional tax-management strategies, like matching gains and losses, accelerating the realization of gains, transitioning assets, or gifting specific tax lots to charity.
 Because SMAs allow investors to select the type of tax management that meets their needs, they’ve become a popular tool for taxable investors.

 But by choosing to use a tax-managed SMA, investors will inevitably experience tracking error.
 This may be an uncomfortable concept for investors who don’t want an error showing up in their portfolio.
 But tracking error isn’t actually an error, nor is it necessarily good or bad.
 It merely measures how closely a portfolio tracks its benchmark.

-Tracking error is formally defined as the standard deviation of the difference between the portfolio returns and benchmark returns, or the dispersion of the excess portfolio returns compared with its benchmark.
+Experts formally define tracking error as the standard deviation—or dispersion—of the portfolio’s excess return compared with its benchmark.
+In other words, tracking error tells us how close our average excess returns have been to the benchmark.
 It’s typically expressed both as an annualized number and as a percentage.
 For example, a portfolio might have a tracking error relative to its benchmark of 1% per year.
-For a portfolio with a and an annualized tracking error of 1%, we can expect its return to be within 1% of its benchmark return approximately two out of every three years.
+For a portfolio with a normal distribution of excess returns and an annualized tracking error of 1%, we can expect its return to be within 1% of its benchmark return approximately two out of every three years.

 Tax-loss harvesting opportunities arise over time as the market value of various securities falls below its cost basis.
-When this happens, tax lots exhibiting material losses are sold, and they’re replaced with newly purchased securities.
-The SMA is performing as expected—it’s closely tracking the benchmark on a pretax basis while also producing excess realized losses.
+When this happens, tax lots exhibiting material losses may be sold and replaced with newly purchased securities with similar risk characteristics to the securities sold.
+The SMA is performing as expected: It’s closely tracking the benchmark on a pretax basis while also producing excess realized losses.

 But by implementing a tax-loss harvesting strategy and selling securities, the portfolio naturally underweights those particular securities relative to the benchmark.
 We also see a natural deviation from the benchmark in the opposite case, if an investor decides to hold an appreciated security to defer the realization of a gain.
 In this case the portfolio may hold those securities at an overweight position relative to the benchmark.

-How to manage tracking error in a tax-managed SMA
+How can investors balance tracking error in a tax-managed SMA?

 While tax management introduces tracking error into an SMA, the goal is for the portfolio to provide returns similar to the benchmark while helping investors pay less in taxes.
 The compounding effect of this tax deferral can be quite powerful over time—even with the existence of tracking error.